johnjallday/gorani-coder/docs/installation.md

 git clone <https://github.com/johnjallday/gorani-coder>

-if you want to build:
+If you want to build:

 ```shell
 cd gorain-coder